3 Architecture of the Atmel ATmega 328 Microcontroller

 • The remaining addresses 0x3FFF0x7FA5 (the boot flash section) are reserved for the bootloader

-Fig. 22 illustrates the organisation of the program memory for the ATmega328.
+Figure 3.6 illustrates the organisation of the program memory for the ATmega328.

-The program memory of the ATmega328 microcontroller
+The program memory of the ATmega328 microcontroller.

 Remember a word is 16 bits